congdepeng/depeng-documents/201403/Effective Tools for increasing productivity.md

 Synapse is developed for linux platform, the alternative tools for Windows is [Lanchy](http://www.launchy.net/), and [Alfred](http://www.alfredapp.com/) is for Mac OS.

+And if you are try to find files in a terminal, you should install [bashmarks](https://github.com/huyng/bashmarks) and [Vifm](http://vifm.sourceforge.net/).
+With these 2 tools, you can forget the "cd .. cd.. cd .. cd .. cd .." now.

 ## Clipboard Manager

 Edit history is very useful when writing documents, but the Linux OS is not original support clipboard history, so we need an tool to manage the clipboard.
 There are some clipboard manager for Linux:

     - [Glipper](https://launchpad.net/glipper): Clipboard utility for the GNOME panel
     - [Klipper](http://userbase.kde.org/Klipper): Clipboard manager for the KDE interface
     - [Parcellite](http://parcellite.sourceforge.net/): Lightweight GTK+ Clipboard Manager